 The University of Vermont has thus created the rank of University Distinguished Professor.
 These scholars will be entitled to use the title University Distinguished Professor throughout their career at the University of Vermont, and wear a medal with their academic regalia signifying this distinction.
 They will also serve as an informal advisory body to the leadership of the university, and receive an annual professional expense stipend to support their scholarly endeavors.

 The rank of University Distinguished Professor is a career appointment.
-Only 10 individuals may hold the title at any one time, exclusive of retired members who retain Emeriti status for life.
+Only 10 individuals may hold the title at any one time.
+Faculty holders of this honor retain active status as University Distinguished Professor until retirement or departure from UVM, exclusive of Emeriti holding an appointment extending through their active UVM research career.
 The program was founded in 2009 by then Provost John M. Hughes with the objective to recognize and honor University of Vermont professors who, over an extended period of time, have attained an international reputation in the areas of teaching, research and scholarship, and service, and for that reason bring great distinction to their home institution.